 - 1. Choose several samples that represent typical sample types you encounter in the laboratory.
 Prepare them as you would using your normal workflow. - 2.
-Depending on your preferred protocol, place one or two 1.2mm storage card punches containing a buccal sample or one 1.2mm storage card punch containing whole blood into each well of a reaction plate.
-Be sure to pretreat nonlytic storage card samples with the PunchSolutionTM Kit (Cat.# DC9271). - 3.
-Prepare three identical reaction plates with punches from the same samples. - 4.
-Amplify samples using the thermal cycling protocol provided above, but subject each plate to a different cycle number (25, 26 and 27 cycles). - 5.
+Depending on your preferred protocol, place one or two 1.2mm storage card punches containing a buccal sample or one 1.2mm punch of a storage card containing whole blood in each well of a reaction plate. - 3.
+Prepare three identical reaction plates with punches from the same samples. - Amplify samples using the thermal cycling protocol provided above, but subject each plate to a different cycle number. - 5.
 Following amplification, use your laboratory's validated separation and detection protocols to determine the optimal cycle number for the sample type and number of storage card punches.

 4.C.
-Direct Amplification of DNA from Swabs in a 25μl Reaction Volume
+Direct Amplification of DNA from Swabs

-- GeneAmp® PCR System 9700 with a gold-plated silver or silver sample block, Veriti® 96-Well Thermal Cycler or ProFlex® PCR System (Applied Biosystems) - centrifuge compatible with 96-well plates or reaction tubes - MicroAmp® optical 96-well reaction plate or 0.2ml MicroAmp® reaction tubes (Applied Biosystems) - aerosol-resistant pipette tips - SwabSolutionTM Kit (Cat.# DC8271)
+- GeneAmp® PCR System 9700 thermal cycler (Applied Biosystems)

+- microcentrifuge

+- centrifuge compatible with 96-well plates

+- MicroAmp® optical 96-well reaction plate (Applied Biosystems)

+- aerosol-resistant pipette tips

+- SwabSolutionTM Kit (Cat.# DC8271)

-This section contains a protocol for amplifying DNA from swab extracts in a 25μl reaction volume using the PowerPlex® ESI 17 Fast System and GeneAmp® PCR System 9700, Veriti® 96-Well Thermal Cycler or ProFlex® PCR System.
-A protocol for direct amplification of DNA from swab extracts in a 12.5μl reaction volume is provided in Section 9.D.
+This section contains a protocol for amplifying DNA from swab extracts using the PowerPlex® ESI 17 Pro System and GeneAmp® PCR System 9700 thermal cycler.

-Pretreat OmniSwabTM (QIAGEN) or cotton swabs using the SwabSolutionTM Kit (Cat.# DC8271) as described in the SwabSolutionTM Kit Technical Manual #TMD037 to generate a swab extract.
+Pretreat cotton or OmniSwabsTM (GE Healthcare) swabs with the SwabSolutionTM Kit (Cat.# DC8271) as described in the SwabSolutionTM Kit Technical Manual TMD037 to generate a swab extract.
+Be sure to include a blank swab as a negative control when processing samples.